 Number 2: Be Compelling in your Summary and your stories.

 An intro that rehashes your CV is not enough.
 To make your profile stand out, use your Summary to explain who you are and why you do what you do.
 As for the rest of your profile, tell a story about what you’ve done, and for whom.
-List your key achievements and why they’re important, mention significant clients you’ve worked with, describe jobs that you’re proud of (as long as you’re not bound by confidentiality).
-Monica says “Creative people tend to be natural storytellers, so this tip can help if you feel nervous about appearing arrogant.
+Write about what inspires you in your creative work, how you got started and why you love what you do.
+List your key achievements and why they’re important, mention significant clients and work that you’re proud of (as long as you’re not bound by confidentiality).
+Monica says “Creative people tend to be natural storytellers, so thinking of your Summary as a story can help if you feel nervous about appearing arrogant.
 Think about the problems you solved or what you did to make your client’s lives a little easier, and write about yourself as someone who helps rather than someone begging for work.”

 Number 3: Link to your work.